withastro/astro/packages/integrations/vue/README.md

 ## Installation

-There's two ways to add integrations to your project.
+There are two ways to add integrations to your project.
 Let's try the most convenient option first!

 ### (experimental) `astro add` command